luchiniatwork/contentql/README.md

 * easily dispatch queries to Contentful from Om Next remotes
 * easy-to-use responsive images as part of the query
 * describe your queries using macro syntax

+## Features

+ContentQL's key features are:

+1. Support for both Clojure and ClojureScript
+2. Seamless `clojure.core.async` and `cljs.core.async` support
+3. Use with or without Om Next - it's your call
+4. Access to deep field selectors
+5. Access to filters, ordering, and pagination
+6. Dead simple, cached, responsive images

 ## Query Syntax